Samsung's Galaxy A8 is as premium as midrange phones get

 The phones also take the Infinity Display design from the S8 and Note 8 devices, meaning you get more screen and less bezel.
 The A8 rocks a 5.6-inch display, while the A8 Plus comes in at 6 inches.
 Both are 1080x2,220-pixel Super AMOLED displays -- not as crisp as the 2,960x1,440-pixel resolutions on the S8 and Note 8, but still full HD.

-It's not just good looks: The new A8 phones support NFC, which means Samsung Pay and Android Pay are compatible, and it's got an IP68 rating, making it dustproof and waterproof.
+It's not just good looks: The new A8 phones support NFC, which means Samsung Pay and Android Pay are compatible, and it's got an IP68 rating, making it dust- and water-resistant.

 Not everything is super premium.
 The phones run on Android 7.1.1.
 Nougat, not the Android 8.0 Oreo operating system of other new phones.